 The exit fee is normally deducted from the monies paid by the new resident (an exit entitlement), which is payable to the outgoing resident.
 The exit entitlement represents how much money the resident can walk away with once they leave the unit and the unit is resold.
 There is no regulation on how much the exit entitlement can be.

 Some villages allow a person to receive, as part of the exit entitlement, any capital gain made on the resale of the unit or at least to share in that capital gain with the operator.
 Conversely, they may also require a resident to take any capital loss on the resale.
-Reading the PID or the residence agreement will reveal how the particular village deals with these matters.
+Reading the VCD or the residence contract will reveal how the particular village deals with these matters.